Chukstev/Circle-7-Assignment/slides.md

 ---
 ## The novalidate Attribute
 When a web developers wants to implement custom validation logic, or use JavaScript library for form validation, they use the novalidate attribute to disable the browser's default validation behavior. <br>
-NB: Iy is used on the form element<br>
+NB: It is used on the form element<br>
 For example
 ````
 <form novalidate>